psliwa/fluent-traversable/README.md

 ```

 `Puppet` supports property access, array access and method calls with arguments.
 Originally it was created to simplify `map` and
 `flatMap` operations in `FluentTraversable`.
-It is is also used internally by `TraversableShaper`, but maybe you will find
+It is is also used internally by `TraversableComposer`, but maybe you will find
 another use case for `Puppet`.

 Puppet has two factory methods: `record` and `object` - those methods are the same, `object` method was created only for